Code-Institute-Submissions/vgopal02-UrbanStudio_AugResub/README.md

 [View the live project here.](https://vgopal02.github.io/UrbanStudio/index.html)

-<p style="justify">This is the main marketing website for a new wellness company called URBAN STUDIO.
-It has opened a studio which offers- yoga , pilates and meditation in the upmarket suburb of Clapham in London.
+<p style="justify">This is the main marketing website for a new wellness company called URBAN STUDIO, which offers- yoga , pilates and meditation in the upmarket suburb of Clapham in London.
 Clapham is a trendy suburb with young working professionals and older retired people - both of whom the studio hopes to appeal to.
 Therefore , the site is designed to be accessible on a range of devices , making it easy to navigate for both younger and older potential clients.</p>

 <h2 align="center"><img src="readme/images/wf_screenshot1.png" alt="Website Screen Shots" width="700" height="400"></h2>